Zanfa/mruby-iOS/README.md

 mruby-iOS
 =========

-build_config.rb to cross-compile mruby for iOS applications.
+A build_config.rb to cross-compile mruby for iOS applications.

     # cd to your mruby src path
     cd ~/Downloads/mruby-1.0.0

     # Compile mrbuy with this build_config.rb
-    MRUBY_CONFIG=(PATH_TO_CLONED_REPO)/build_config.rb ./minirake
+    MRUBY_CONFIG=(PATH_TO_THIS_REPO)/build_config.rb ./minirake

     # Navigate to built libraries
     cd build

-This should have generated build/iphone-sim, build/iphone-armv7 and build/iphone-armv7s directories.
+This should have generated `build/iphone-sim`, `build/iphone-armv7` and `build/iphone-armv7s` directories.
-Copy the required libmruby.a from ./build/iphone-*/lib paths to your projects and enjoy.
+Copy the required `libmruby.a` from `build/iphone-*/lib` paths to your projects and enjoy.
-You only need build/iphone-sim/lib/libmruby.a if you're using the iOS simulator, don't forget to copy the headers from include/ path as well
+You only need `build/iphone-sim/lib/libmruby.a` if you're using the iOS simulator, and don't forget to copy the headers from `include/` path as well

 RubyMotion
 ----------